arne48/arl_ros_pkg/HOWTO.md

 1. __The Air Valve Controller (Activation)__
 The Controller for the contineouse air valves _(Festo MPYE-5-M5)_   is a AD5360 DAC from Analog Devices.
 This DAC provides a voltage range of __ -10V ...
 10V__ in _65536_ steps.
-_Festo's MPYE-5-M5_ puts it's actuation range from blow-off to completely open into the range of _0V...
+_Festo's MPYE-5-M5_ puts its actuation range from blow-off to completely open into the range of _0V...
 10V_ which leaves the AD5360 with 32768 usable steps for setting the valve's position.
 This range is mapped in within the controllers to a normalized mapping from _-1 ...
 1_

 2. __The Pressure Sensor Controller (Pressure)__